archatelain/code-for-eco-532/poly.md

 #### 1.3 Scripts

-> A script is a text file in which are written series of ordered commands to the command line.
+**Definition:** *A script is a text file in which are written series of ordered commands to the command line.*

 In most projects, you will likely ask many things to the computer (e.g. format the data, compute things, output the results, etc.), which will result into multiple commands. **Scripts** help you keep track of the commands sent to the computer through the command line.
 In Stata, scripts are called "do-files".